 Cons:

+1) Sometimes hard to get in and out of the pavilion.
 The pavilion has two openings which zipper open and close that allow you to put the chrysalides in, to let the butterflies out, and to feed the butterflies.
 I'm not sure if it was placement or size or what, but we had a hard time using them.
 Having said that, however, I did manage to transfer the chrysalides without harming them and it took less than 30 minutes.

 2) The butterflies that are sent do not look like the ones on the box.
 While they advertise, and send, Painted Lady butterflies I should warn you that the ones you get will probably not be as colorful as the ones that they advertise.
 I don't know if it's a matter of species (there are four different species of butterfly called Painted Lady) or something else, but only two or three of ours had any orange at all and none had the bright colorings shown on the box.